Welcome to Rumney Primary Care Centre

 With patients' needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
 As well as specific practice details such as opening hours and how to register, you’ll find a wealth of useful pages covering a wide range of health issues, along with links to other relevant medical organisations.

 Please NOTE: The Main Surgery doors are currently open only to patients who have a appointment.
 This is to reduce the risk of the virus being brought into the Surgery.
 PLEASE RING THE SURGERY AND DO NOT ATTEND IN PERSON.

-Rumney Primary Care Centre are pleased to inform you that we have agreed to work with Cardiff & Vale UHB in administering the University of Oxford, AstraZeneca Covid vaccinations to our patients.
+Rumney Primary Care Centre are pleased to inform you that we have now successfully administering 2 doses of the University of Oxford, AstraZeneca Covid vaccinations to 1700 of our patients.